sebanc/brunch/README.md

 Some options can be passed through the kernel command lines to activate specific features which might be dangerous or not work from everyone:
 - enable_updates: allow native ChromeOS updates (use at your own risk: ChromeOS will be updated but not the Brunch framework/kernel which might render your ChromeOS install unstable or even unbootable),
+- android_init_fix: alternative init to support devices on which the android container fails to start with the standard init.
 - mount_internal_drives: allows automatic mounting of HDD partitions in ChromeOS (android media server will scan those drives which will cause high CPU usage until it has finished, it might take hours depending on your data),
 - broadcom_wl: enable this option if you need the broadcom_wl module,
 - iwlwifi_backport: enable this option if your intel wireless card is not supported natively in the kernel,